(Updated May 27, 2026) Saga IT

 Analytics Integration

-AHDS connects directly to Azure Synapse Analytics through the FHIR to Synapse Sync Agent (or its successor, the FHIR Analytics Pipelines).
+AHDS connects to Azure Synapse Analytics via the FHIR Analytics Pipelines (the successor to the older Sync Agent).
 This gives you a path from FHIR resources to a SQL-queryable analytics lakehouse without building custom ETL pipelines.
-From Synapse, you can connect Power BI for dashboards or Azure Machine Learning for predictive models.
+From Synapse, you can connect Power BI for dashboards or Azure Machine Learning for predictive models — see our AI-ready healthcare data pipelines guide for the broader architecture.

-This analytics pathway is significantly more mature in AHDS than it was with Azure API for FHIR, where Synapse integration was an early preview feature with reliability issues.
+This analytics pathway is significantly more mature in AHDS than it was with Azure API for FHIR.

 SMART on FHIR (Enhanced)